Born in Boston, MA, Aisen Caro Chacin is a regenerating composition of cells that produce a woman,

 but rather chance, chaos, and opportunity.

-Her curiosity led her to research the intersecting fields of art, science, and technology driven by conceptual
+Her curiosity led her to research the intersecting fields of art, science, and technology driven by conceptual forms of inquiry.

-forms of inquiry and design thinking resulting in functional prototypes.
+.
 Her work has exhibited in at the New Interfaces for Musical Expression Conference,

 The New York Hall of Science, Contemporary Arts Museum Houston, Maker Faire, and Dorkbot.